jgehrcke/covid-19-germany-gae/README.md

 **Note:**

 - The `source` identifier in the CSV file changes correspondingly over time.
 - A mix of sources in a time series is of course far from ideal.
-However, many aspects about these data are far from ideal, and in the overall trade-off, I think switching to better sources as they come up is fair and useful approach.
+  However — given the boundary conditions — I think switching to better sources as they come up is fair and useful.
   We might also change (read: _rewrite_) time series data in hindsight.
   Towards enhancing overall credibility.
   That has not happened yet, but that can change as we learn more about the Germany-internal data flow, and about the credibility of individual data sources.

 ## Quality data sources published by Bundesländer